You are here

 Integrated Ballistics Identification System (IBIS)

-The Firearms and Toolmarks Unit houses a BrassTRAX system, capable of accessing the National Integrated Ballistic Information Network (NIBIN).
-At this time, only cartridge cases are entered.
-Test fires from submitted firearms, as well as cartridge cases from crime scenes, are evaluated for entry into IBIS.
+The Firearms and Toolmarks Unit houses both BrassTRAX and BulletTRAX systems, capable of accessing the National Integrated Ballistic Information Network (NIBIN).
+Test fires from submitted firearms, as well as cartridge cases and projectiles from crime scenes, are evaluated for entry into IBIS.

-The following will be evaluated for entry into IBIS.
+The following firearm types and calibers will be evaluated for entry into BrassTRAX.
+(Note: all rifled projectiles are evaluated for entry into BulletTRAX)

 - Semi-automatic pistols of the following calibers: